miscarriage is a very

 Things to avoid during pregnancy;

-Soft cheese like camembert, brie, feta, blue, mozzarella, ricotta (except in small quantities and eaten directly and immediately from manufacturer’s wrapping – do not reseal & eat), humus and other dips containing tahini, salads including rice, pasta, coleslaw, roasted vegetable and green salads and also sandwiches (unless prepared at home), aioli, raw eggs (which are also in mayonnaise and hollandaise sauce); desserts such as mousse; cold cooked or smoked chicken, rare meat, pate, liver, hummus, sushi, deli food, custard, cream, soft serve ice-cream, yogurt more than 2 days old, ice, water (if travelling overseas), and energy drinks.
-Chocolate – keep to a minimum to help guard against unnecessary weight gain as well.
+Soft cheese like camembert, brie, feta, blue, mozzarella, ricotta (except in small quantities and eaten directly and immediately from manufacturer’s wrapping – do not reseal & eat), humus and other dips containing tahini, salads including rice, pasta, coleslaw, roasted vegetable and green salads and also sandwiches (unless prepared at home), aioli, raw eggs (which are also in mayonnaise and hollandaise sauce); desserts such as mousse; cold cooked or smoked chicken, rare meat, pate, liver, hummus, sushi, deli food, custard, cream, raw milk, soft serve ice-cream, yogurt more than 2 days old, ice, water (if travelling overseas), and energy drinks.
+Chocolate – kept to a minimum to help guard against unnecessary weight gain as well.

 Seafood; any raw seafood, Bluff and Pacific oysters, blue fish tuna & marlin.
 Smoked or pre-cooked fish including sushi, smoked salmon and marinated mussels or oysters.

 - Caffeine; The British Medical Journal linked

 caffeine to an increase of restricted foetal growth and the British Food

 Standards Agency added the risk of miscarriage.
 They rank caffeine with